 Christmas events is probably the second most popular category after themed elements in video games.

-If you don’t want to limit yourself to a few pre-Christmas weeks, then publishing winter updates can be an alternative.
-Car battle MOBA Heavy Metal Machines favored a themed season “Dawn of Winter” which, of course, can be played throughout February.
+If you don’t want to limit yourself to a few pre-Christmas weeks, then publishing winter updates which can be played throughout February, can be an alternative.

 Christmas updates are a must if the game’s marketing strategy is heavily dependent on influencers - popular YouTube bloggers covering games, gamers, streamers and so on.
 A holiday theme inside the game is a way to get featured in their videos, that’s why catering to YouTubers can become quite a successful strategy.